doublesecretagency/craft-googlemaps/docs/guides/clustering-markers.md

 2. You then need to **create the JS callback function**.
 If desired, this function could be stored in a separate `.js` file.
 Be sure it gets loaded _after_ the plugin loads [the `googlemaps.js` file](/javascript/googlemaps.js/).

-3. **Specify the `callback` function in the map's `options`**.
+3. **Specify the `callback` function in the map's [options](/models/dynamic-map-model/#construct-locations-options)**.
 If you are referencing a named function, simply pass the name of the function.
 It's also possible to pass an anonymous function (as a string).

 4. Lastly, you'll want to **get the locations** and **display the map**.
-It's very likely that you already had this part worked out before reading this guide on marker clustering.
+It's very likely that you already have this part worked out.
+If not, check out the documentation for [creating a dynamic map...](/dynamic-maps/)